Hechen93/ecdsa-node/readme.md

 ## Week 1 Alchemy Bootcamp Project ECDSA Node

 This project is my first draft version of the ECDSA client-server transfer balance project.
 This is my first real run at anything using React hooks on the front end.
+This project was a real struggle for me to understand not just how the signatures should be generated and validated by the client and server respectively, but also how project files should be extracted, and how React components are updated via useState() and useEffect().
 Shout out to the Alchemy community for helping me work through the learning curve.
+In the future, I plan to revisit this project and update the UI so that I can further my understanding on React.

 In this project we see an example of a client attempting to view and transfer funds by communicating with a single server.
 While this is a centralized example, the idea is that the transfer cannot occur without a proper private key